 Slide the seal plate over the shaft until fully seated against the pedestal (16).
-Be careful not to damage the lip of the oil seal (10) on the shaft threads.

-Align the threaded hole for the bottle oiler piping with the opening in the top of the pedestal and temporarily secure the seal plate using two capscrews and nuts (3/8-16 UNC by 1-1/2 inches long, not supplied).
+Be careful not to damage the oil seal lip on the shaft threads.
+Align the threaded seal lubricant hole with the pedestal opening and temporarily secure the seal plate using two capscrews and nuts (1/2 UNC X 1-1/2 inch long, not supplied).